flepied/second-brain-agent/README.md

 ### Searching for new connections between notes

-Use the vector store to find new conncetions between notes:
+Use the vector store to find new connections between notes:

 ```ShellSession
 $ ./smart_connections.py